adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 4\.
 Site internationalization

-If your clients' businesses operate internationally, or are based in a bilingual (or multi-lingual) location, it makes sense to offer site internationalization as an add-on service.
-This will make your clients' website available in multiple languages!
+If your client's business operates internationally, or is based in a bilingual (or multi-lingual) location, it makes sense to offer site internationalization as an add-on service.
+This will make your client's website available in multiple languages!
 Managing translations on static websites is easier than you think with open-source tools like <a target="_blank" rel="noopener" href="https://rosey.app/">Rosey i18n</a>.
 Check out the&nbsp;<a target="_blank" rel="noopener" href="/documentation/guides/rosey-migration-guide/">Rosey Migration Guide</a> to help you set up Rosey on CloudCannon.

 ### 5\.
 Site Search

 Deliver more value to your web development clients by adding a search function to their websites.
 Including search functionality will significantly improve their website’s user experience.
-Open source search tools like <a target="_blank" rel="noopener" href="https://pagefind.app/">Pagefind</a> make it easier than ever to set up search on static websites.
+Free and open-source search tools like <a target="_blank" rel="noopener" href="https://pagefind.app/">Pagefind</a> make it easier than ever to set up search on static websites.
 Learn more about Pagefind:

 {% bookshop 'markdown/youtube' title: "Introducing Pagefind: static low-bandwidth search at scale" id: "74lsEXqRQys" extend: false border: false %}

 ### 6\.
 Ecommerce

-This add-on service is for clients with static websites that would benefit from the ability to sell either physical or digital goods online.
+Would your client benefit from being able to sell physical or digital goods online?
 Connect their website to an ecommerce plugin to add this dynamic functionality to a static website.
-We have compiled a helpful list, <a target="_blank" rel="noopener" href="/jamstack-ecosystem/ecommerce/">comparing ecommerce plugins</a> for static sites.
+We have compiled a helpful list&nbsp;<a target="_blank" rel="noopener" href="/jamstack-ecosystem/ecommerce/">comparing ecommerce plugins</a> for static sites.

 ### 7\.
 Booking capabilities

-Suggest the&nbsp; addition of <a target="_blank" rel="noopener" href="https://www.hostpapa.com/blog/marketing/how-to-add-an-online-booking-system-to-your-website/">online booking functionality</a> to your web development clients' sites.
+Suggest the addition of <a target="_blank" rel="noopener" href="https://www.hostpapa.com/blog/marketing/how-to-add-an-online-booking-system-to-your-website/">online booking functionality</a> to your web development clients' sites.
 You can do this on a static website with a booking plugin, or by simply connecting the website to an external booking platform.
-There are countless industry specific booking platforms out there to choose from; <a target="_blank" rel="noopener" href="https://www.gettimely.com/">Timely</a>, for example, has found favor in the beauty industry.
-If you find yourself working on web development projects in an industry specific niche, consider partnering with a well-suited booking platform to earn a commission from the clients you refer.
+There are countless industry-specific booking platforms out there to choose from. <a target="_blank" rel="noopener" href="https://www.gettimely.com/">Timely</a>, for example, has found favor in the beauty industry.
+If you frequently work on web development projects in an industry-specific niche, you might even consider partnering with a well-suited booking platform to earn a commission from the clients you refer.

 ### 8\.
 Contact forms

-Make it easy for users to contact your clients through their websites by suggesting the creation of contact forms.
+Make it easy for users to contact your clients through their websites with contact forms.
 Providing a site contact form can increase your clients’ leads by making it clear how to get in touch.
-Here is a list <a target="_blank" rel="noopener" href="/jamstack-ecosystem/contact-forms/">comparing contact form plugins</a> for static websites to help you choose the one that's right for you, and your client.
+Forms aren't just limited to forwarding an email, either — some CMSs, like CloudCannon, have a wide range of external integrations for forms, from Zapier to Slack, IFTTT, and Make.
+Here is a list <a target="_blank" rel="noopener" href="/jamstack-ecosystem/contact-forms/">comparing contact form plugins</a> for static websites to help you choose the one that's right for you, and your client.&nbsp;

 ### 9\.
 AI powered chat bot